maduhu88/VSphere-Kali-Purple-SOC-in-a-Box/_documentation/3 - Software Requirements.md

 ### Recommended Version

 The recommended version of VMware vSphere and vCenter for these instructions is vSphere/vCenter 7.0.3 or later.
-As a reminder, vCenter is only required if you desire to configure remote sensors.
+As a reminder, vSphere enterprise licensing and vCenter are only required if you desire to deploy remote sensors.

 ### Source